yorikvanhavre/BIM_Workbench/README.md

 ### Installing

-Starting from FreeCAD v 0.17, just locate and install the BIM workbench under menu Tools -> Addons manager
+Starting from FreeCAD v 0.17, the BIM workbench can easily be installed from within FreeCAD using the addons manager, found under menu Tools -> Addons manager

 ### Documentation